 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Any patient in a hospital setting who develops a fever or evidence of sepsis should have blood cultures sent.
-Multiple sets may be required and cultures of other sites should also be considered, eg urine, skin and throat.
+As sepsis is one of the leading causes of deaths, rapid identification of bloodstream infection is mandatory to perform adequate antibiotic therapy.
+Multiple sets of blood cultures may be required and cultures of other sites should also be considered - eg, urine, skin and throat.

 How to take blood cultures